Oahu Facts and Information

 But Oahu is much more than Honolulu or Waikiki - it may well be the most beautiful of all the major islands.
 You simply have to know where to go to experience the beauty that is Oahu.

-Oahu, also known as "the gathering place," is made up of two separate but overlapping volcanoes, known as a volcanic doublet.
+Oahu, also known as The Gathering Place, is made up of two separate but overlapping volcanoes, known as a volcanic doublet.
 Its asymmetrical butterfly shape is formed by two mountain ranges: the Waianae Range in the west and the Ko'olau Range in the east.
 Slicing through the center is the flat Leilehua Plateau.
-Recent, geologically speaking, volcanic eruptions in the southeastern portion of the island which formed the Diamond Head, Koko Head and Punchbowl craters can be blamed for Oahu's uneven shape.
+Recent (geologically speaking) volcanic eruptions in the southeastern portion of the island which formed the Diamond Head, Koko Head, and Punchbowl craters can be blamed for Oahu's uneven shape.

 The eastern coast of Oahu is hemmed in by a gorgeous mountain range and boasts three of the islands best beaches.
-Surprisingly, you'll find no major accommodations here, jut a few vacation homes along the quaint towns that dot the coast.
-The eastern region offers many visitors an escape from the busting Waikiki scene while still offering the proximity to the shopping and activities of the nearby city just a half hour drive away.
+Surprisingly, you'll find no major accommodations here, just a few vacation homes along the quaint towns that dot the coast.
+The eastern region offers many visitors an escape from the bustling Waikiki scene while still offering the proximity to the shopping and activities of the nearby city just a half hour drive away.
 The jaw-dropping Ka'a'awa Valley is also located on this side of the island.
 It is easily recognizable as the backdrop for the hit television series "Lost."
 In fact, Oahu has played host to a slew of films, from "Mighty Joe Young" to the surfing flick "Blue Crush," and television shows like "Magnum P.I." and the reality show "Dog the Bounty Hunter."

-The famous north shore of Oahu is a surfers paradise, especially in the winter months when the surf is up.
+The famous north shore of Oahu is a surfer's paradise, especially in the winter months when the surf is up.
 The monster waves and laid-back atmosphere have professional surfers flocking to Banzai Pipeline and Waimea Bay to ride some of the most killer waves in the Pacific.
-About an hours drive from Honolulu, this region has a surprisingly unpopulated feel to it.
+About an hour's drive from Honolulu, this region has a surprisingly unpopulated feel to it.
 Many miles of beaches stretch along this portion of Oahu, making it a popular haven for those looking to relax in the sun.